-To apply Integral Force Feedback, two force sensors are added in series with the actuators (Figure 2.1a).
+In order to apply Integral Force Feedback, two force sensors are added in series with the actuators (Figure 2.1a).
 Two identical controllers K_F described by (2.1) are then used to feedback each of the sensed force to its associated actuator.